 From 2013 to 2016 in GTA Valentyna continued successfully tutoring piano students in her home studio with exceptional results!

-From October 2016 opened her own music studio in Kanata, Ontario and now accepting students of all ages there.
+In October 2016 Valentyna opened her own music studio in Kanata, Ontario and is now accepting students there.

 In August 2018 Valentyna and Eugene released their first book Piano Heroes: Mission Start the leading-edge method book.
 The lovely and cute characters used in the Piano Heroes method, their names and colors play the central role in the teaching approach.